-Why do we allow Fill-a-Cabin groups then?
+Why are Fill-a-Cabin groups allowed?

 Briefly, these groups bring a distinct change of approach for our counselors.
 The field is level because all the children do know each other.
 The social pressures are present, but because it is one community, the staff can address the existing community (with its positives and negatives) and work to develop it further as the children consider their faith walk and accountability as individuals and as a community that will endure beyond the camp week.